IKIM-Essen/ClusterDocs/docs/course/class-13-storage-architecture.md

 > contents as S3 objects.
 The network connects the layers.
 Good performance
 > comes from streaming large data, minimizing metadata storms, reusing immutable
 > caches, and moving temporary random I/O to node-local storage.

+## Completion gate

+Given one streaming workload and one small-file or random-I/O workload, trace the likely metadata, object-storage, network, and cache paths.
+State which data should remain durable, which work should use job-local scratch, and what you would measure before changing resources.